-- Proper integration of the activities related to the domains of Engineering, Procurement, and Construction.
+- Proper integration of the activities related to the domain of Engineering, Procurement, and Construction.

 - Using up to date and new-age software for the detection process.

-- Promoting Co-Creation among the design professionals who are also working in a shared workspace.
+- Promoting Co-Creation among the design professionals who are also sharing the workspace.

 - BS1192 and PAS 1192, both are BIM Level 2 Standards.
 These standards talk about coordinating the design process based on a common data environment.

 - Exercising extreme care while making designs.
 On their part, the other groups of professionals must also act with extreme caution.

 BIM for Clash Avoidance:

 Garrett, 1994 in his study has also mentioned using the wide applicability of BIM to help with Clash Avoidance.
 With the help of BIM, Clash Avoidance becomes an integral part of the construction process.